thusspokedata/thusspokedata/README.md

 <h3 align="left">About me:</h3>

 <p>I'm a web developer and data analyst with a background in opera singing.
 I have transitioned into tech and gained experience in frontend development, working with various modern technologies.
-Previously, I worked at Vehiculum.de as a Frontend Developer, and I am currently exploring new opportunities in web development.</p>
+Previously, I worked at Vehiculum.de as a Frontend Developer, and I am currently dedicating myself to web development.</p>

 <hr />